Cacao vs. cocoa – is there a difference and is one healthier than the other?

 - Type of sweetener: Not only should you choose chocolate with low sugar content, but you should also look at what form of sugar it contains.
 Honey is sometimes used to sweeten raw chocolate products, which is far better than refined sugar.
 Many so-called “sugar-free” chocolates, in fact, contain agave which is up to 90 percent fructose.
 Fructose (usually as high fructose corn syrup) will reverse some of the positive benefits of chocolate.
 For example, HFCS breaks down into a variety of waste products that are bad for your body, one of which is uric acid, and uric acid drives up your blood pressure.
 Strictly avoid cocoa powders that contain harmful aspartame (some Nestle & Ovaltine drinks).

 - Genetically engineered cocoa beans: Choose chocolate products that are certified organic so that you be sure they aren’t genetically engineered (GE).
 Most chocolate today (even dark chocolate) is GE, unfortunately.

 - Also opt for fair-trade products.

-- Type of fat: Fat in chocolate, as long as it’s the right kind, is a good thing.
+- Type of fat: Fat in chocolate, as long as it’s the right kind, is a very good thing.
 It slows down the absorption of sugar, lessening the insulin spike.
 Ideally, the type of fat in your chocolate bar should be what is contained in the natural plant—cocoa butter.
 Coconut oil would be the next best fat in chocolate.
 Make sure you avoid soybean oil (and any other form of soy), and other vegetable oils and trans fats.

 The bottom line?
 It’s best to make your own chocolate which is quite easy and very healthy if you just follow a few guidelines.
 You can use cocoa powder and cacao powder interchangeably in baking recipes, smoothies, chocolate mousse, oatmeal, cookies, homemade raw treats, or even stir them into your coffee for a homemade mocha.
 Here are more tried and true recipes we make in our home: